-The Grammar Translation Method is an old method which was originally used to teach dead languages which explains why it focuses mainly on the written form at the expense of the oral form.
-It was designed according to the faculty psychology approach which was very popular during the 18th and 19th century.
+The Grammar Translation Method is an old method that was originally used to teach dead languages which explains why it focuses mainly on the written form at the expense of the oral form.
+It was designed according to the faculty psychology approach which was very popular during the 18th and 19th centuries.
 It contended that ” mental discipline was essential for strengthening the powers of the mind”.
 The way to do this was through learning classical literature of the Greeks and Romans.

-- Elaborate explanations of grammar.
+- Elaborate explicit teaching of grammar.

-- Focus on the morphology and syntax.
+- Focusing on morphology and syntax.